WarrenMu/library/Readme.md

 **Student ID** - Username of Django's User Model serves as our studentID

 **Signing Up** - so every student who signs up creates a new user instance with his/her student id as the username and then a student instance is also created with the names and department and this user we just created.

-**Calculating Fine - How ??** -
-We run a for loop and pass all the issues to this calculate fine function.
-Then:

-- for each issue , check whether the issue is issued or not (if issue is not issued then no need to calculate fines)

-  - if issue is issued then check whether issue is returned or not (if issue is returned then no need to calculate fines)

-    - if issue is not returned then check whether the issue's return date is passed or not (if not passed then no calculation of fines is needed)
-      - create or get a fine instance with student & issue then calculate the amount and save it to the amount field

-**Calculating Fine - When ??** -

-- Whenever admin clicks on "_Calculate Fine_" button
-- Whenever a student opens his "_My Fines_" page

-**Payment of Fines**

-- when a student clicks on pay button (in myfines page)
-- we create a razorpay order with a dict containing fine amount (coverted to int and multiplied by 100 because razorpay wants in paisa) , order_id, currency
-- then we send the user to the payfines page (payfines.html) with the amount (in paisa ) , razorpay key id, razorpay order id & amount (which should be displayed)
-- user chooses proceed to payment online , selects paymode (Netbanking , Card , Wallet etc.) and pays the amount
-- we verify the payment status whether success or failure
-- then payment is (successfull/failure) message is shown on myfine page with (paid status / pay button) beside that fine